UDL Course Design

 Environments

-Where and when learning happens (e.g., physical, digital, and social spaces)
+Where and when learning happens (e.g., digital, physical, and social spaces)

 What Are My Methods, Materials, and Environments?